-- Adobe Stock is better for designers using Adobe apps (Adobe Premiere, Photoshop, etc.) within which you can access stock images for free.
+- Adobe Stock is better for designers using Adobe Creative Cloud apps, like Adobe Premiere, Photoshop, Illustrator, and others.
+Thanks to Adobe Stock’s integration into these apps, you can access stock images for free.
 You only pay for the images you use on export.

 - Shutterstock is better for businesses and individuals who are only interested in downloading stock photos because it’s cheaper ($0.22/photo) than Adobe Stock ($0.26/photo).

 |Subscription sizes||3/10, 40, 350, 750||10, 40, 350, 750|

 |On-demand sizes||5, 16, 40, 80, 150||2, 5, 25|

 |Best for||Graphic designers|

 In this review, I’ll answer your question, “Is Adobe Stock better than Shutterstock or is Shutterstock better than Adobe Stock?”.

 Adobe Stock and Shutterstock sell content with subscription plans (cheap) and on-demand (flexible).
 Subscriptions are better for those who need images (or videos) consistently, whereas on-demand plans are better for occasional image downloads.